Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_Data.md

     error: timed out waiting for the condition
     ```

-1. Start `cray-reds`:
+1. Start `cray-reds`.

     ```bash
     ncn-mw# kubectl -n services scale deployment cray-reds --replicas=1
     ```

-1. Verify the results by fetching the status of the management nodes:
+1. Verify the results by fetching the status of the management nodes.

     ```bash
     ncn-mw# ./ncn_status.py --all